Jai-1801/Jai-1801/README.md

 ### 💭 Quote I Live By

-*"Design is not just what it looks like and feels like.
-Design is how it works."* - Steve Jobs
+*"The greatest competitive advantage is to integrate what you know with how you build."*

 ---